MohNage7/SimpleMovies/README.md

 In this project we will consume themoviedb APIs to build a simple app that have the following features

 * Fetch Movies by categories (Popular, Top rated and upcoming ).
-* Show every movie details in seperate screen
+* Show every movie details in separate screen
 * Cache data offline.
 * Search for movies.